64ZooLane/wag1/README.md

 9) Scroll down to the Request Headers
 10) Find "authorization" in the list.
 NOTE: It is in alphabetical order starting from A
 11) Copy your authorization token

-12) Navigate to ./config/token.json
+12) Navigate to ./config/tokens.txt (If the file does not exist, you may need to make one yourself)
-13) Submit your token you just copied as the value in the token file
+13) Submit your token(s) into the text file split up with a newline.

-NOTE: Token value can be changed to an array to start multiple bot instances
+- Example 1 token.txt file:
+token1
+token2
+token3

+- Example 2 token.txt file:
+token1

 ## Help